-Yes you want to get hired and earn to pay your bills, go for vacations and retire.
-But you don’t want to sacrifice your living years working for someone you will terribly dislike everyday.
+Yes, you want to get hired and earn to pay your bills, go on vacations and retire.
+But you don’t want to sacrifice your living years working for someone you will terribly dislike every day.

 Don’t settle for less and know your worth.

 During the interview process observe how everything goes.
 Did the interview link work?
 It’s a small detail, but an employer who has a working system put into place will have a working interview link.

 If the Join Interview link didn’t work and you informed them but got no response, that is a big red flag.